 Yup!
-It’s easily packable, compressible and foldable for packing, and because it’s a slimmer material than cotton, it packs down pretty small.
+Both are easily packable, compressible and foldable for packing, and because it’s a slimmer material than cotton, it packs down pretty small.

-When folded, it’s probably half the volume of a regular American Apparel cotton-poly blend sweatshirt of the same size.
+When folded, each hoodie is probably half the volume of a regular American Apparel cotton-poly blend sweatshirt of the same size.
 This means more room for other stuff in your luggage.

-What kind of washing care does this merino wool hoodie require?
+What kind of washing care does each Aviator merino wool hoodie require?